yosebyte/webd/README.md

 ### 🐳 Option 4: Using Container Image

-WEBD is available as a container image:
+Webd is available as a container image:

 ```bash
 # Pull the container image